nodejs/undici/README.md

 ### Manual Redirect

-Since it is not possible to manually follow an HTTP redirect server-side, Undici returns the actual response instead of an `opaqueredirect` filtered one when invoked with a `manual` redirect.
+Since it is not possible to manually follow an HTTP redirect on the server-side, Undici returns the actual response instead of an `opaqueredirect` filtered one when invoked with a `manual` redirect.
 This aligns `fetch()` with the other implementations in Deno and Cloudflare Workers.